marcbourlon/TipTap/README.md

 yet (sounds cool and logical, but maybe difficult, so, as usual, **feedback welcome**)
 - _release_: as expected, fired when fingers are removed from the screen (mouse released, etc.)

-See below for explanation of the [difference between normal simple gestures and notification gestures] [1].
+See below for explanation of the [difference between normal simple gestures and notification gestures](1).

 ## Combining simple gestures on multi-pointers devices

-If it was only for simple gestures, this lib wouldn't be very useful, since lots of others do this quite well (Hammer.js, Touchy, etc.) It's main interest lies in the ability to create complex gestures (and [_combos_] [2]).
+If it was only for simple gestures, this lib wouldn't be very useful, since lots of others do this quite well (Hammer.js, Touchy, etc.) It's main interest lies in the ability to create complex gestures (and [_combos_](2)).
 A complex gesture is defined by several simple gestures happening simultaneously:
 Few examples:
 - bi-tap